-Message from Mark Arthurs local Sector Inspector for Mid-Devon
+Message from Paul Laity, local Sector Inspector for Devonport and West.

-In this winter edition of our quarterly newsletter, we are sharing information and community news to help keep you: informed about how you can stay safe from spiking and scams, find out updates on local issues and priorities, as well as vital crime prevention advice for Christmas and New Year.
+In this winter edition of our quarterly newsletter, we are sharing information and community news.
+Keep informed about how you can stay safe from spiking and scams, find out updates on local issues and priorities, as well as vital crime prevention advice for Christmas and New Year.

 We're proud to serve our local community, working hard to keep you safe 24 hours a day, 365 days a year.
-If you see us out and about, please come and say hello or ask for advice or guidance on any policing issues you have.
+If you see us out and about, please come and say hello - we'd love to meet you.

-Please remember that if you need us but you aren't in immediate danger or a crime isn't taking place, you can get in touch via our website: www.dc.police.uk-it's quick and easy to log a report and get advice online.
-Lastly, I wish you a happy and safe Christmas.
+Please remember that if you need us but you're not in immediate danger or a crime isn't taking place, you can get in touch via our website: www.dc.police.uk-it's a quick and simple way to log a report and get advice online.